 Yeti Academy is an online resource that can help elementary schools develop a STEM curriculum.
 Our flagship coding module, Yeti Code, presents a unique learning opportunity for both beginning and advanced students to learn to code through single and multi-player games.
 We also offer other project based STEM modules on computational thinking, Google Suite, Digital Literacy, Science and more for grades 3-5 and 6-9 with all the teacher resources you could ever need.

 Are you interested in trying Yeti Academy?
-Sign up to get early access!
+Sign up for a free account today!